 By default, the ccuraocc driver creates two device names for each board found in the system.
+The name of the devices are /dev/ccuraocc

+bno> and /dev/ccuraocc_wave

-The name of the devices are /dev/ccuraocc<bno> and /dev/ccuraocc_wave<bno> where <bno> corresponds the card number found in the system.
-This aocc_stream library only uses the /dev/ccuraocc_wave device name to communicate with the driver.
+device name to communicate with the driver.

 Refer to the ccuraocc driver installation document for information of associating device names to cards.